johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.20 Flight Planning including Aircraft Performance and Weight+Balance.md

 ### Required Logbook Phraseology
 For [[FAR 61.93 Solo XC Reqs]]:
 - Use of aircraft performance charts pertaining to cross-country flight
+- Recognition, avoidance, and operational restrictions of hazardous terrain features in the geographical area where the cross-country flight will be flown

 ### Completion Standards
 Client should develop knowledge of [[POH]]/[[AFM]] organization, and ability to safely and conservatively plan cross country flights, including performance and weight & balance calculations.